PyO3/pyo3/examples/setuptools-rust-starter/README.md

 # setuptools-rust-starter

-An example of a basic Python extension module built using PyO3 and [`setuptools_rust`](https://github.com/PyO3/setuptools-rust).
+An example of a basic Python native module built using PyO3 and [`setuptools_rust`](https://github.com/PyO3/setuptools-rust).

 ## Building and Testing